Bolivia travel guide

 Visa requirements

 You can visit Bolivia for up to 90 days without a visa.
-Border officials issue 30-day stamps, but you can apply for 90 days in person at your nearest immigration office in Bolivia (in Spanish).
+Border officials issue 30-day stamps, but you can stay for 90 days without any new stamp.

 As a tourist, you get 90 days of visa-free travel in a one-year period.
 If you want to stay longer, check with the Bolivian Embassy in the UK (in Spanish) or the Department of Immigration (in Spanish).

-To work, study, travel for business or for other reasons, you must meet the Bolivian government’s entry requirements (in Spanish).
+To work or study, for business travel or for other reasons, you must meet the Bolivian government’s entry requirements (in Spanish).
 Requirements include a police criminal record certificate from the UK, which you can get from the ACRO Criminal Records Office.
 If you need any documents from the UK, get them translated into Spanish and legalised by the Legalisation Office.

 Travelling with children